gilleswaeber/aimp-web/README.md

 AimpWeb
 =======
+Notice: This work is not affiliated to the official [AIMP player](https://www.aimp.ru/) in any way.

 Introduction
 ------------
-AimpWeb is an alternative interface for the [AIMP control plugin](https://github.com/a0ivanov/aimp-control-plugin).
+AimpWeb is an alternative web interface for the [AIMP control plugin](https://github.com/a0ivanov/aimp-control-plugin).

 Features:
 - Translations in about 50 languages, including some RTL languages